All Episodes

 As I said yesterday, what leads me to believe is a Democrat ad is that they don't really go after Hillary on substance.

-But it's clearly somebody doesn't like Mrs. Clinton, and somebody has not drunk the Kool-Aid or drank the Kool-Aid that the Clinton Inc.
+But it's clearly somebody doesn't like Mrs. Clinton and somebody has not drunk the Kool-Aid or drank the Kool-Aid that the Clinton Inc. is offering.

 This is somebody out there who's clearly, and by the way, if it's a Republican pushing Obama, that would be strange.

-Meanwhile, Clinton and Obama uh are sparring on the uh on the war.
+Meanwhile, Clinton and Obama are sparring on the war.

 That's the Washington Post headline, but that's a misleading headline.